openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_components.rst

 Components
 ==========

-The components that enable Object Storage to deliver high availability, high durability, and high concurrency are:
+Object Storage uses the following components to deliver high availability, high durability, and high concurrency:

--  **Proxy servers.** Handle all of the incoming API requests.
+-  **Proxy servers** - Handle all of the incoming API requests.

--  **Rings.** Map logical names of data to locations on particular disks.
+-  **Rings** - Map logical names of data to locations on particular disks.

--  **Zones.** Isolate data from other zones.
-A failure in one zone doesn't impact the rest of the cluster because data is replicated across zones.
+-  **Zones** - Isolate data from other zones.
+A failure in one zone does not impact the rest of the cluster as data replicates across zones.

--  **Accounts and containers.** Each account and container are individual databases that are distributed across the cluster.
+-  **Accounts and containers** - Each account and container are individual databases that are distributed across the cluster.
 An account database contains the list of containers in that account.
 A container database contains the list of objects in that container.

--  **Objects.** The data itself.
+-  **Objects** - The data itself.

--  **Partitions.** A partition stores objects, account databases, and container databases and helps manage locations where data lives in the cluster.
+-  **Partitions** - A partition stores objects, account databases, and container databases and helps manage locations where data lives in the cluster.